selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 How would your best version live?

-> "Well being is attained little by little,
-> and nevertheless is no little thing itself"

-A harmonious, flourishing life requires action
+A harmonious, flourishing life

-Right action comes with good judgment
+Exploring, cultivating, healing, enjoying, ...

+## No shortcuts, no silver bullets

+Every situation has its context.

-Good judgment comes from understanding
+A good life comes from
+taking the right action which requires sound judgment.

-Understanding comes from experience and reflection.
+Good judgment comes with understanding which requires experience and reflection.

-They enrich each other.
+Since experience comes with time and mistakes, let's reflect here.

 In the end, what you do is more important than what you think or say.

-There is no one true way to live.
-There are no shortcuts, no silver bullets.
-Every situation has a context.

-We can try to be a bit better. [[good-is-better-than-perfect]]

-Here are some of the heuristics that helped me over time,

 ## Pleasure and Pain